 NOTE: All Player and device management capabilities are exclusively to Enterprise-level Intuiface accounts.
 Essential and Premier-level accounts do not have access to the capabilities listed below.

 After logging into My Intuiface, the Share and Deploy console provides visibility to every instance of an activated Intuiface Player licensed for the specified Intuiface account.
-The resulting list of devices - located in the "Manage My Players" view - includes Player for Windows, Player for Kiosks and Player for Tablets.
+The resulting list of devices - located in the "Manage My Players" view - includes Player on all supported platforms.

 Device names are used to reference each instance of Player.
 If Player is running, the thumbnail image for a given device is a screen-grab that is updated every 10 seconds.

-NOTE" The thumbnail image will only refresh for Player running on Windows, Android, iOS and ChromeOS devices.
+NOTE" The thumbnail image will only refresh for Player running on Windows, Android, iOS, ChromeOS, and BrightSign devices.
 It will not be automatically refreshed for Player running on Samsung SSP devices.
 On Samsung SSP devices, the thumbnail image will be a snapshot of the experience generated by Composer during the experience publishing process; it will not be refreshed unless the experience is assigned a new snapshot image by Composer.

 Whether or not a device can be seen by the Share and Deploy console depends on the following factors: